-ArcGIS GeoAnalytics Server is a big data processing and analysis capability of ArcGIS Enterprise.
-It provides a distributed computing framework that powers a collection of analysis tools for analyzing large volumes of data.
-Through aggregation, regression, detection, clustering, and so on, you can visualize, understand, and act upon your big data.
-GeoAnalytics Server allows you to gain insights that may otherwise be hidden in your data, such as patterns, trends, and anomalies.
+ArcGIS GeoAnalytics Server provides big data processing and analysis capability for ArcGIS Enterprise.
+It includes a distributed computing framework that powers a collection of analysis tools for analyzing large volumes of data.
+Through aggregation, regression, detection, clustering, and so on, you can visualize, understand, and work with big data.
+Using GeoAnalytics Server, you can gain insights that may otherwise be hidden in your data, such as patterns, trends, and anomalies.

-GeoAnalytics Server works with your vector (points, lines, and polygons) and tabular data and can read directly from CSV files, .txt files, shapefiles, and big data sources such as cloud storage, HDFS, and Hive.
+GeoAnalytics Server works with vector (points, lines, and polygons) and tabular data and can read directly from .csv files, .txt files, shapefiles, and big data sources such as cloud storage, HDFS, and Hive.
 GeoAnalytics Server also works with your existing GIS data, using feature layers as input.

-GeoAnalytics Server tools focus on the different spatial analysis approaches you can take with big data: Analyze Patterns, Find Locations, Manage Data, Summarize Data, Use Proximity, and Data Enrichment.
-Whether you need to complete a quick spatial join, run regression analysis on multiple datasets, or find areas of data clustering, the GeoAnalytics Server toolbox provides many options to explore your data.
-In addition to the provided tools, you can customize analysis to complete your workflows and analyses through Python, using distributed computation and tools on your GeoAnalytics Server.
+The toolsets in the GeoAnalytics Server toolbox—Analyze Patterns, Data Enrichment, Find Locations, Manage Data, Summarize Data, and Use Proximity—focus on the various spatial analysis approaches you can take with big data.
+Whether you need to complete a quick spatial join, run regression analysis on multiple datasets, or find areas of data clustering, the GeoAnalytics Server toolbox contains tools to explore your data.
+In addition to the provided tools, you can customize analyses to complete workflows through Python, using distributed computation and tools on GeoAnalytics Server.

 GeoAnalytics Server uses

-GeoAnalytics Server is helpful when you find that your current GIS analyses aren’t processing your data fast enough.
+Use GeoAnalytics Server when your current GIS analyses aren’t processing data fast enough.
 It accelerates traditional workflows so you can get results quicker.
-GeoAnalytics Server is also helpful when you have large datasets and you need to analyze them spatially.
-GeoAnalytics Server is a good solution for the following:
+You can also use GeoAnalytics Server when you have large datasets and you need to analyze them spatially.
+Use GeoAnalytics Server in the following situations:

-- Your existing tools and workflows aren’t processing your data fast enough.
+- Your existing tools and workflows aren’t processing data fast enough.

-- Your data is growing and you need a better way of managing and analyzing it.
+- The amount of data you have is growing and you need a better way of managing and analyzing it.

 - Your data has a lot of noise and you want to explore it to identify important points.

-- You want to use spatial statistical analysis and machine learning tools suitable for large datasets.
+- You want to use spatial statistical analyses and machine learning tools suitable for large datasets.

 Examples of analysis with ArcGIS GeoAnalytics Server

 GeoAnalytics tools are versatile across industries.
-The following examples illustrate how GeoAnalytics Server can be used with different goals in mind:
+The following examples describe how GeoAnalytics Server can be used for various goals: